 - The response from NLU is augmented with the results from Python code.

-- The final document classification and attribution is stored in Object Storage for further consumption and processing.
+- The final document classification and attribution is stored in IBM Cloud Object Storage for further consumption and processing.

 Ready to put this code pattern to use?
 Complete details on how to get started running and using this application are in the README.